 Garrano Pony Article and Photos Copyrighted - see credits below

-The Iberian ponies of the mountainous north, like the Garrano, were influenced by the South Iberian horse, but it did work both ways.
-The classic Iberian horse, the Andalusian and the Lusitano, have received some characteristics from the lowly ponies as well the thick, heavy mane and tail, the rounded forms, and the barrel-like body and wide chest that was often desired in those breeds, but which are hard to keep in a horse whose main ancestor was a slender endurance-type runner of arid steppes.
-But what deserves attention too is the fact that the Celts brought their little Arab-like (Caspian-like) horses into the country at an early age, and Arab-like features could therefore be preserved, and selected for, in the Iberian horse.
+Regarding the Garrano Pony, what also deserves attention is the fact that the Celts brought their little Arab-like (Caspian-like) horses into the country at an early age, and Arab-like features could therefore be preserved, and selected for, in the Iberian horse.
 What Arab traits may be found in a purebred Andalusian would have derived from the little Celtic pony, or horse.
 What Arab-like features are found in the Garrano and other North Iberian ponies they inherited from the Celtic horses.

-The pony, as exemplified best by the Exmoor, typically has a head profile that shows an indentation on the bridge of the nose, without being a definite concave profile like the one the Arabian is known for.
+Ponies typically have a head profile that shows an indentation on the bridge of the nose, without being a definite concave profile like the one the Arabian is known for.
 However, more concave profiles can sometimes be found among the Garrano and other Iberian ponies, and can be attributed to the Celtic inheritance

 The word garron, used in Scotland for their Highland ponies, may have come from the same Celtic background as the name Garrano.
 Some scientists believe that all European ponies stem from one common ancestor and that they probably migrated down into France and Spain during the Ice Age to escape the advancing glaciers.

-Ponies like the Garrano have influenced many breeds, inclusing the New World derivatives of Iberian horses, particularly in the Paso breeds and the Galiceno.
+Ponies like the Garrano have influenced many breeds, including the New World derivatives of Iberian horses, particularly in the Paso breeds and the Galiceno.

-The Garrano has been classified in 1994 as an endangered breed by CEREOPA.
+The Garrano was classified in 1994 as an endangered breed by CEREOPA.
 A program to reconstitute the breed is in place, governed by the Servico Nacional Coudelico under the Portuguese Ministry of Agriculture.

-You may also wish to read the HSC page regarding the North Iberian Pony!
+You may also wish to read the Article regarding the North Iberian Pony!

-Other HSC pages that offer information: horses, stables, supplies, etc.
+Other HSC pages that offer information: ponies, horses, stables, supplies, etc.